 Confidence through ongoing

-Where Neuroscience, Engineering, and Sleep converge to combat cognitive decline
+Where Neuroscience, and Engineering converge to improve cognitive skills

-At Cogniguard we are committed to delivering science-based, clinically-validated therapy for MCI and early Alzheimer’s patients.
-Our team of neuroscientists, clinicians and Biomedical engineers has spent years developing and refining the Vguard solution.
+At Cogniguard we are committed to delivering science-based therapy for MCI and early Alzheimer’s patients.
+Our team of neuroscientists, clinicians and biomedical engineers has spent years developing and refining the Vguard solution.

 This innovative approach enhances cognitive function, preserves memory, and slows the progression of cognitive decline.